WentaoYuJD/learngit/readme.txt

 Git is a version control tool.
 Git is a free software disributed under the GPL

-Create a branch is easy and quick!
+Create a branch is easy and quick and simple!